-Now that you understand why unlimited storage and bandwidth are so important for podcasts, you’re probably wondering just how far we’ll let you go.
-With Castos, unlimited storage and bandwidth applies to your account, not just your show.
-This means you can create multiple shows, each with unlimited storage and bandwidth.
+Now that you understand why unlimited storage is so important for podcasts, and why thinking in terms of downloads instead of bandwidth is the best approach, you’re probably wondering just how far we’ll let you go.
+With Castos, unlimited storage and generous download limits applies to your account, not just your show.
+This means you can create multiple shows, each with unlimited storage and ample downloads.

 How do you create multiple shows?
 It’s super simple in Castos.